Skip to content

 Livraria Bertrand

 Book lovers and history lovers alike will enjoy this place.
-Livraria Bertrand is said to be the world’s oldest bookstore, and it is still in operation today.
+Livraria Bertrand is said to be the world’s oldest bookstore and is still in operation today.

 Livraria Bertrand opened in 1732 and is still selling books in central Lisbon.
-It has apparently changed names and ownership multiple times over the last few centuries, but it’s still here.
+Although it has changed names and ownership over the last few centuries, it is still here.

 Walk from the coffee shop to Livraria Bertrand and pop in to check it out.
-This route will lead you through high-traffic areas, where you may find other exciting things along the way.
+This route will lead you through high-traffic areas, where you may find other exciting things.

 Elevador de Santa Justa (Santa Justa Lift)

-The Elevador de Santa Justa is the next point of interest on our walking route.
+The Elevador de Santa Justa is our walking route’s next point of interest.
 This iron Neo-Gothic structure is 148 feet high.

-The lift was built in 1902 by Raoul de Mesnier du Ponsard.
-He was an apprentice of Gustave Eiffel, so you may recognize some similarities between Elevador de Santa Justa and the Eiffel Tower in Paris.
+The lift was built in 1902 by Raoul de Mesnier du Ponsard, an apprentice of Gustave Eiffel.
+Thus, you may recognize some similarities between Elevador de Santa Justa and the Eiffel Tower in Paris.

 The lift was originally built to make the hills of Lisbon more manageable and accessible, but today it is purely a tourist attraction.
 At the top, you will find panoramic views of Lisbon.
 Note that the line here can be pretty long.